-- 15.2.1.1 Discipline/sub discipline training plans: a training plan shall be developed and updated as required by the discipline lead.
+15.2.1.1 Discipline/sub discipline training plans: a training plan shall be developed and updated as required by the discipline leader.
 The training plan shall be based on relevant analytical methods.
-All knowledge, skills, and abilities necessary to perform casework analysis shall be included in the training plan. - 15.2.1.1.1 Training plan format and contents: - 15.2.1.1.1.1 The training plan shall include a sign-off mechanism which describes the assignment/activity the trainee has completed and documents who approved the assignment as being complete, as well as the date of approval/completion.
-This may be accomplished through the electronic quality compliance system. - 15.2.1.1.1.2 History page: shall provide a list of revisions with the revision dates, including the current revision. - 15.2.1.1.1.3 Introduction: each training plan shall have an introduction. - 15.2.1.1.1.4Roles and Responsibilities of each individual involved in the training process. - 15.2.1.1.1.5 References, if appropriate, shall be included somewhere in the training plan. - 15.2.1.1.1.6 The numbering system: Section 1 shall be 1; Topic 1 shall be 1.1; and Item 1 shall be 1.1.1, etc.;
+All knowledge, skills, and abilities necessary to perform casework analysis shall be included in the training plan.

+15.2.1.1.1 Training plan format and contents:

+- 15.2.1.1.1 The training plan shall contain a checklist with a list of appropriate topics and information about each topic that can be signed or initialed upon completion.
+If the sign-off is for a section of an analytical method rather than a task, the analytical method section shall be listed. - 15.2.1.1.2 History page: shall provide a list of revisions with the revision dates, including the current revision. - 15.2.1.1.1.3 Introduction: each training plan shall have an introduction. - 15.2.1.1.1.4 References, if appropriate, shall be included somewhere in the training plan. - 15.2.1.1.1.5 The numbering system: Section 1 shall be 1; Topic 1 shall be 1.1; and Item 1 shall be 1.1.1, etc.; - 15.2.1.1.1.6 Each page of a training plan shall have the date issued and the revision number (rev. #) in the bottom right hand corner.